kahinimehta/executivefunciton/docs/guid.md

 Select and download the appropriate tool for your operating system.
 Log in with your NDA credentials and select Create GUIDs in Batch.
 <img src="/executivefunction/assets/images/guid2.png" alt="GUID 2">

-Download the template file and fill in as follows:
 <img src="/executivefunction/assets/images/guid3.png" alt="GUID 3">
 If a subject has no middle name, leave the column blank and fill in NO for the column SUBJECTHASMIDDLENAME.